 The recertification process itself requires a detailed inspection of the container, specifically looking at its structural integrity, which includes looking underneath it.
-This should always be performed by industry professionals such as our very own Depot Team, who if needed, will need to lift your container in order to adequately inspect it.
+This should always be performed by industry professionals such as our very own Depot Team, who if needed, will need to lift your box in order to adequately inspect it.

 What Is A CSC Plate?

-The CSC plate shows that the container has passed tests to ensure that it meets the minimum requirements for capacity, weight, and resistance to the regular loading and unloading of cargo with forklift trucks.
+The CSC plate shows that the unit has passed tests to ensure that it meets the minimum requirements for capacity, weight, and resistance to the regular loading and unloading of cargo with forklift trucks.

-A CSC plate includes information such as:
+It also includes information such as:

 - The words “CSC SAFETY APPROVAL” placed prominently in the middle of the plate

-- The container number
+- The unit number